-This is a document showing temporary proof of cover for a motorcar, van or motorcycle policy, while the policy and certificate are being prepared by the insurer.
+This is a document showing temporary proof of cover for a motorcar, van or motorcycle policy, while the policy and certificate are being prepared by the insurance provider.

 Third party only (TPO) covers damage that you have caused to a third party owned vehicle as well as injuries sustained by third parties in the same incident, it does not cover damage to your own vehicle or injuries sustained by you.

-Third party fire and theft (TPFT) covers fire and theft of the driver's car in addition to the above mentioned third party only cover.
+Third party fire and theft (TPFT) covers fire and theft of the policy holder's car in addition to the above mentioned third party only cover.